cogentcore/core/README.md

 ## Scrolling, other Spaces

-* Move2D: optional pass invoked by scrollbars to move elements relative to their previously-assigned positions.
+* LayoutScroll: optional pass invoked by scrollbars to move elements relative to their previously-assigned positions.

 * SVG nodes skip the Size and Layout passes, and render directly into parent SVG viewport

 # v2 Rewrite TODO / Discussion

 ## TODO

-* search for Cursor and fix everywhere with new cursors

 * Get rid of extra UpdateStart / End in Config* calls -- all are wrapped in outer Config so unnec.